 Paladin Group, has called for resources companies to go beyond compliance requirements and forge genuine partnerships with host communities to ensure shared opportunities and rewards.

-Speaking at the PNG Industrial and Mining Resources Conference that just concluded in Port Moresby, Ian Stewart said that extractive industries often faced challenges due to a lack of communication and cultural misunderstandings.
-He urged industry leaders to align their goals with those of the local community to deliver better project outcomes for all parties involved.
+Speaking at the PNG Industrial and Mining Resources Conference that just concluded in Port Moresby, Paladin said that extractive industries often faced challenges due to a lack of communication and cultural misunderstandings.
+Paladin has urged industry leaders to align their goals with those of the local community to deliver better project outcomes for all parties involved.

-Ian Stewart is a highly experienced global security expert who has worked in some of the most high-risk challenging environments including the Congo and countries in the Middle East.
+Paladin Group is a highly experienced global security firm who has worked in some of the most high-risk challenging environments including the Congo and countries in the Middle East.

 With over 4,500 staff and contractors working across the Asia-Pacific, the Paladin Group is a leading provider of security and support services for major projects in the region.